MingyuYang-Yale/BENG469/SP22/Single-cell SNV/Assignment/README.md

 sbatch submit.sh
 ```

 You will get emails when your job begin and end.
+(THe job may takes 2 days to finish when HPC crowded)